-- iv.
-Obstruction of roads/pathways leading to faculty/staff quarters, market places etc. by motor vehicles (bikes, cars etc.) Either one or two punishments imposed based on the severity of the act/actions committed v.
-Causing or colluding in the unauthorized entry of any person Fine up to Rs.
-20,000/- into the campus or in the unauthorised occupation of any • Up to two semester's eviction from the hostel. portion of the University premises; including halls of residence.
-Rustication and declaring out of bounds from entire JNU campus up to two semesters. vi.
-Use of abusive, defamatory, derogatory or intimidatory language against any member of the University Community. vii.
-Students entering class room illegitimately to obstruct faculty member while performing teaching duty in the class. viii.
-Unauthorised occupation of the hostel rooms or unauthorized acquisition and use of University furniture in one's hostel room or elsewhere. ix.
-False allegation/case against any student by the complainant X. Obstruction/damage of electronic devices (i.e. camera, phone, etc.) at the time of evidence collection by security staff xi.
-Violation of rules/orders/circulars of competent authority.
-Categ ory III i.
-All acts of violence and all forms of coercion such as gheraos, sit-ins or any variation of the same which disrupt the normal academic and administrative functioning of the University and/or any act which incites or leads to violence. ii.
-Gheraos, laying siege or staging demonstrations around the residence of any member of the University Community or any other form of coercion, intimidation or disturbance of right to privacy of the residents of the campus. iii.
-Damaging or defacing, in any form, any property of the University or the property of any member of the University community.
-Either one or two punishments imposed based on the severity of the act/actions committed iv.
-Disrupting/blocking normal movement of person(s) or traffic • Fine up to 20,000/- in the premises of University.
-Blockade or forceful prevention Withdrawing of hostel facility of any normal movement of traffic, violation of security and safety rules notified by the University.
-Cancellation of admission or withdrawal of degree or denial of registration for a specified period.
-V. Engaging in any attempt at wrongful confinement of any member of the faculty, staff, student or anyone camping inside the campus.
-Rustication and declaring out of bounds from entire JNU campus up to four semesters. vi.
-Any intimidation or insulting behavior (physical violence/ abuse/manhandling) towards a student, staff, or faculty or any other person.
-Expulsion from the University vii.
-Possession of illegal arms (i.e. knife, pistol, gun etc.) and other explosive materials. viii.
-Any other act which may be considered by the Vice-Chancellor or any other competent authority to be an act of violation of discipline and conduct. -
+- i.
+All acts of violence and all forms of coercion such as gheraos, sit-ins or any variation of the same which disrupt the normal academic and administrative functioning of the University and/or any act which incites or leads to violence. - Gheraos, laying siege or staging demonstrations around the residence of any member of the University Community or any other form of coercion, intimidation or disturbance of right to privacy of the residents of the campus. - iii.
+Damaging or defacing, in any form, any property of the University or the property of any member of the University community. - iV.
+Disrupting/blocking normal movement of person(s) or traffic in the premises of University.
+Blockade or forceful prevention of any normal movement of traffic, violation of security and safety rules notified by the University. - V. Engaging in any attempt at wrongful confinement of any member of the faculty, staff, student or anyone camping inside the campus. - Vi.
+Any intimidation or insulting behavior (physical violence/ abuse/manhandling) towards a student, staff, or faculty or any other person. - Vii.
+Possession of illegal arms (i.e. knife, pistol, gun etc.) and other explosive materials. - viii.
+Any other act which may be considered by the Vice-Chancellor or any other competent authority to be an act of violation of discipline and conduct.